AdobeDocs/target.pt-BR/help/c-integrating-target-with-mac/a4t/a4timplementation.md

 A maneira como as configurações inovadoras são configuradas para integração do Target e do Analytics a partir de uma perspectiva de implementação é usar a SDID transmitida da página para unir a solicitação do Target e do Analytics ao backend automaticamente para você.

-No entanto, se você quiser mais controle sobre como e quando enviar dados de análise relacionados ao Target para fins de relatório, e não quiser aceitar as configurações padrão de como o Target e o Analytics empilham automaticamente os dados de análise por meio da SDID, você pode definir **analyticslogging = client_ side** por **window. targetglobalsettings**.
+However, if you want more control on how and when to send analytics data related to Target to Analytics for reporting purposes, and you do not want to opt-in to the default settings of having Target and Analytics automatically stitch the analytics data via the SDID, then you can set **analyticsLogging = client_side** via **window.targetGlobalSettings**.
 Observação: qualquer versão abaixo de 2.1 não suporta essa abordagem.

 Por exemplo: